 Bone is a calcified connective tissue, and like other connective tissues, it consists of cells, fibers, and ground substance.
 The deposition of inorganic calcium phosphate salts as hydroxyapatite crystals within its matrix is a distinguishing characteristic of bone.
 This renders it structurally rigid.
 Both the macroscopic and microscopic structure of bone reflect the response of this tissue to its mechanical function.
 In addition, bone functions as a homeostatic reservoir of calcium and phosphate ions, and it encloses the hematopoietic elements of the bone marrow.

 There are two types of mature bone - compact (lamellar) and spongy (trabecular or cancellous).
 Compact bone is characterized by the regularity of its collagen fibers.
-Spongy bone consists of a lattice of branching bony spicules, known as trabeculae, which in some regions are surrounded by bone marrow.
+Spongy bone consists of a lattice of branching bony spicules, known as trabeculae, which are surrounded by bone marrow in some regions.
 When the trabeculae are sufficiently thick, they may contain osteons (see description below).

 Immature (woven) bone: (see in "bone development") It is the first bone laid down in prenatal life or in the repair of bone fractures.
 In this type of bone, the matrix immediately surrounding the osteoblast is called osteoid and is not mineralized.
 Immature bone is characterized by irregularly arranged, interwoven collagenous fibers within a matrix containing proteoglycans.